The V.A.L.I.D. Framework

 Abstract

-Keywords: AI alignment, autonomous agents, executive function, identity persistence, deterministic control, cognitive architecture, Model Context Protocol
+Keywords: AI alignment, executive function, autonomous agents, identity persistence, Constitutional AI, cognitive architecture, Model Context Protocol